zenodo/zenodo/CONTRIBUTING.rst

 The main purpose of the Invenio fork is to 1) manage which specific version of Invenio that Zenodo works with, and 2) allow for applying hot and quick fixes prior to their integration in upstream Invenio.
 Deviations from upstream must be kept at a bare minimum to make rebasing to latest upstream Invenio as easy as possible and prevent the fork from diverging.

 .. note::
-    Our Invenio fork is regularly rebased to latest Invenio development version, thus be careful when fetching updates to not overwrite your own changes.
+    Our Invenio fork is regularly rebased to the latest Invenio development version, thus be careful when fetching updates to not overwrite your own changes.

 Tags
 ~~~~